Sarasij93/Erdos-DataScience-May2024-RealEstate-Project/README.md

 Using our final model, we built a simple web application on Streamlit that takes in user inputs (relvant to our model) and predicts the house price.
 The app is available at [King County Price Prediction App 2024](https://erdos-datascience-may2024-realestate-project-nevrbzjn2sh2zgsrc.streamlit.app/).
 We used modules such as folium to incorporate a map that shows nearby airports, big cities, etc. that hopefully gives a better idea of the desired location for the user.
 The relevant codes and files can be found under the [streamlit folder](https://github.com/Sarasij93/Erdos-DataScience-May2024-RealEstate-Project/tree/FC-Trace-main/streamlit) above.
 (Due to technical reasons, some of the files have been copied to the main git page also.)

 ## Conclusions
+Overall, all models did improve from the baseline model and did well on predicting the price.​

+Contribution of non-traditional features are similar to some of the traditional features.​
 ## Future Work
+Extend the study for other states.​​

+Incorporate more relevant features such as ​​

+whether the house has experienced flooding, ​​

+has mold issues, ​​

+the quality of construction materials, ​​

+the floor plan, and ​​

+whether fixtures and appliances have been recently updated.​​